dojo-modeling/dojo-docs/model-registration.md

 ### Completing the Registration
 When you have completed the above steps, you are ready to publish your model image to DockerHub.
-This image will be utilized downstream from the model registration process and allow end-users to change exposed parameters, run the updated model, and then inspect and conduct analyses with the results.
+This image will be used downstream from the model registration process and allow end-users to change exposed parameters, run the updated model, and then inspect and conduct analyses with the results.

 As a recap, before publishing your image, you should have:

 1. Uploaded your model.
 2. Installed any dependencies.
 3. Iteratively tested your model and verified model behavior / results.
-4. For directive-type models: annotated all desired parameters on the command line; this includes both parameters you want to expose and parameters you wish to remain static but wish to provide additional explainability.
+4. For directive-type models: annotated all desired parameters on the command line; this includes both parameters you want to expose and parameters that will remain static but for which you would like to provide additional context.
 5. For configuration-type models: annotated all desired parameters in the configuration file.
 6. Annotated the model output file(s) to define the metadata, geocode, and transform your output to a Geotemporal dataset.
 7. Defined the location / directory of your output file(s).
 This is required in order to mount your model output and complete the geocoding and geotemporal transform of the results.

-If you have done all the above, you are ready to publish your image.
-Select `END SESSION`; you will be asked if you want to publish the image.
-Select `yes` and monitor the publication progress.
-When complete, you can go to https://hub.docker.com/repository/docker/jataware/dojo-publish and look under the tags section to verify that your image was pushed to DockerHub.
+If you have done all the above, you are ready to review your image for publication.
+Select `SAVE AND CONTINUE`.

+If you want to discard the changes made to your model since launching the execution environment, you can instead select `ABANDON SESSION`.
+This will send you to the model's summary page.
+From the summary page you can relaunch the model to get back to the terminal/execution environment if you decide to make changes to the model in the future.

+## Summary Page & Publishing

+This will take you to the Model Summary page, where you can review the model metadata, configuration files, output files, and other information before publishing it to Dockerhub.
+You can make changes to your model on this page while your model is running, either by clicking the 'EDIT' button on the Model Details or by clicking the Pencil icon on any of the model files or directive.
+You can also go back to the terminal with the 'Back to Terminal' button in the upper left.

+>Note: Your model will automatically shut down after 15 minutes on the Summary page.
+If you are still working and need more time, you can refresh the page or go back to the terminal and come back to the Summary page.
+If your model shuts down, you can relaunch it from the Summary page at any time.

+When you arrive on the Summary page, there will be an upload bar.
+This is your model's changes being saved to Dockerhub.
+Please do not close the browser while the upload is in progress.
+However, **you must publish your model** to complete the registration process.

+Once the upload is complete and you have reviewed your model, **click the blue PUBLISH button** in the lower right to publish your model.
+This will open a dialog where you will have an opportunity to add a commit message.
+Any time you make changes to your model in Dojo, you will need to publish it as a a new version, so commit messages can be helpful to keep track of the changes from version to version.

+After successfully publishing, you will see a link to view your model on Causemos, and your model run on Dojo will be terminated.
+If you want to make any further changes, you will need to make a new version and publish it again.

+You can also view your model on Dockerhub at https://hub.docker.com/repository/docker/jataware/dojo-publish.
 You may need to expand the tags section.

-> Note: for Dojo registration to be successful, **you must publish** your model!

-**IMPORTANT**
-If for some reason you do not wish to publish a container image, you must select `ABANDON SESSION`.
-As you noticed when launching into the model execution environment, there are a limited number of workers available.
-If you do not abandon your session, the container will continue to run and your worker will not be available to others wishing to register a model.